Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach: Batch Bayesian Optimization as Quantization

+Suppose we have constraints with which we must comply, but we do not know the constraint functions a priori and are only observable pointwise.
+We can model such constraint functions by GPs, similarly to the surrogate model of the objective function.
+We can classify the type of constraints into (A) continuous, and (B) binary constraints.

-\subsection{Modelling Continuous Constraints}
+\subsubsection{Modelling Continuous Constraints}

-Continuous constraints naturally appears in the form of threshold (e.g. controlling a car not to exceed the speed limit, or maximise the computer power not to exceed the temperature limit), given by:
+Continuous constraints naturally appear in the form of threshold (e.g. controlling a car not to exceed the speed limit, or maximize the computer power not to exceed the temperature limit), given by:

-where $g_\ell$ is the $\ell$-th latent constraint function.
-We can reformulate most constraints to be the form of Eq. \eqref{eq:contconst}.
-For instance, when we wish to the temperature not to surpass the limit $T_\text{limit} \geq T$, we can set $g_\ell(T) = T_\text{limit} - T$.
+where $Q_\ell$ is the $\ell$-th latent constraint function.
+We can reformulate most constraints to be the form of Eq.~(\ref{eq:contconst}).
+For instance, when we wish for the temperature not to surpass the limit $T_\text{limit} \geq T$, we can set $Q_\ell(T) = T_\text{limit} - T$.
 We assume we can query these latent values $g_\ell(x)$ at the designated location $x$, but the function itself is unknown.
 We need to guess the function shape only from queries.

-We place a \gls{gp} regression model on the latent values $g_\ell(x)$.
-Then, the probability of constraint satisfaction $\rho_\ell$ can be given:
+We place a GP regression model on the latent values $Q_\ell(x)$.
+Then, the probability of constraint satisfaction $q_\ell$ can be given:

-where $m_\ell$ and $C_\ell$ are the posterior predictive mean and covariance of \gls{gp} on the $\ell$-th constraint.
-This formulation is similar to \gls{pi} \gls{af}, just putting $\eta = 0$.
+where $m_\ell$ and $C_\ell$ are the posterior predictive mean and covariance of GP on the $\ell$-th constraint, $\Phi(x)$ is the cumulative distribution function of the standard normal distribution $\mathcal{N}(x; 0, 1)$.

-\subsection{Modelling Binary Constraints}
+\subsubsection{Modelling Binary Constraints}

 Binary constraints return the constraint satisfaction as a Boolean value (yes or no).
-This is typically modelled with \gls{gp} classifier: As the classification likelihood such as Bernoulli likelihood is not conjugate with \gls{gp} prior, the resulted posterior predictive distribution is no more closed-form.
-As such, we normally estimate the posterior predictive distribution via sampling functions from latent space, then transform them via so-called link function \cite{rasmussen2006gaussian}.
-We adopted an approach with Pòlya-Gamma auxiliary variables \cite{wenzel2019efficient}.
-This method introduced additional latent variables that restore conjugacy, resulting in the closed-form posterior predictive distribution as Bernoulli distribution.
-Then, the acceptance probability function $\rho_\ell$ becomes simply the probability $p$ of Bernoulli distribution, which can be obtained in the closed-form.
+This is typically modelled with a GP classifier: As the classification likelihood such as Bernoulli likelihood is not conjugate with GP prior, the resulting posterior predictive distribution is no more closed-form.
+As such, we normally estimate the posterior predictive distribution via sampling functions from latent space, then transform them via the so-called link function \cite{rasmussen2006gaussian}.